bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 resources :photos
 ```

-Rails would dispatch that request to the `destroy` action on the `photos` controller with `{ id: '17' }` in `params`.
+Quails would dispatch that request to the `destroy` action on the `photos` controller with `{ id: '17' }` in `params`.

 ### CRUD, Verbs, and Actions

-In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to
+In Quails, a resourceful route provides a mapping between HTTP verbs and URLs to
 controller actions.
 By convention, each action also maps to a specific CRUD
 operation in a database.
 A single entry in the routing file, such as: